CENL-Network-Group-AI/awesome-list/README.md

 - **German National Library (DNB)**: [Automatic subject indexing with Annif](https://swib.org/swib21/slides/03-02-uhlmann.pdf)
 - **National Library of Luxembourg**:
   - [Fine grained language identification in multilingual corpus with OCR errors](https://github.com/CENL-Network-Group-AI/awesome-list/blob/main/presentations/CENL_AI_Yves_Maurer.pdf) The project describes how the BnL identified 18 different languages in a 8 million articles collection, ranging from majority languages like French and German to minority cases like Latin or Esperanto using a combination of different existing models and dictionaries.
-  - [OCR post-correction](https://github.com/natliblux/nautilusocr) This project aims at ennhancing the OCR quality of original METS/ALTO packages.
+  - [OCR post-correction](https://github.com/natliblux/nautilusocr) This project aims at enhancing the OCR quality of original METS/ALTO packages.

 ### Tools and services
 - [Transkribus](https://readcoop.eu/transkribus/): a platform for the transcription, recognition and searching of historical documents